musksah/chatbot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The bot can understand a specific list of words, these are words for testing it.
+The bot can understand specific list of words, these are words for testing it.

 - sign up
 - log in